-This year our Year 4 children are heading to Lambourne End Farm for their residential.
-The farm has a whole range of activities for the children to do, some will be linked to the farm and will tie into the children's topic of Charlotte's Web and others will involve learning new skills and perhaps being a little adventurous.
-The children will be camping, but there is a hall nearby for meal times.
+This year our Year 4 children headed to Lambourne End Farm for their residential trip.
+The farm has a whole range of activities for the children to do, some were linked to the farm and tie into the children's topic of Charlotte's Web and others involved learning new skills and being a little adventurous.
+The children camped and ate their meals in a hall nearby.

 Year 2 headed off to the Leslie Sell Activity Centre to do a selection of activities that were based on the book "The Owl who was Afraid of the Dark".